djeps/person_tracking/README.md

-In fact, precision put aside (because it's pretty much the same in both cases) you're better off using the `YOLO v8n (nano)` model directly on the Jetson Nano as it's slightly better in the inference speed but much better in the pre- and pos- processing.
+In fact, precision put aside (because it's pretty much the same in both cases) you're better off using the `YOLO v8n (nano)` model directly on the Jetson Nano as it's slightly better in the inference speed but much better in the pre- and post- processing phase.

 Unless I've conducting my tests completely wrong...